Cultivate your skills and knowledge related to business, and conceptual and software modelling. Topics include:

 - the relationship of IS/IT strategy to organisational aims and strategy

 - the assumptions of traditional planning approaches to strategic ICT adoption

-Systems Project Management – which develops your critical awareness of the central issues and challenges in information systems project management.
-Example topics of study include:
+Develop your critical awareness of the central issues and challenges in information systems project management.
+Topics include:

 - traditional project management techniques and approaches